VISUAL ARTIST ACCELERATOR

-Fellowship.art helps visual artists achieve greater success by providing the support and mentorship needed to navigate the industry.
+Fellowship.art helps visual artists achieve greater success by providing the support and mentorship needed to maintain a sustainable practice and navigate the industry.

 Fellowship.art provides $15,000 budget grants to four artists who will participate in a 12-week accelerator program run by gener8tor.
-The inaugural program begins in October 2018 in Milwaukee, Wisconsin.
 The 12-week program includes coaching, mentoring and networking with visual art leaders from Milwaukee and across the country.
 It ends with a showcase for the artists to present their work to industry professionals, supporters and community members.

 Unlike other accelerator programs, Fellowship.art is completely free.
-Each selected artist will receive a $15,000 grant with no ask of equity, royalties or residuals.
+Each selected artist receives a $15,000 grant with no ask of equity, royalties or residuals.
 Fellowship.art programming is customized to best support each artist, and reduce interference with studio time and existing personal and professional commitments.

 The program is split into three sections: